Deploying Wallarm Sidecar¶

 Deploy the Wallarm Helm chart.

-Attach the Wallarm Sidecar proxy to the application Pod.
+Attach the Wallarm Sidecar to the application Pod.

 Step 2: Deploy the Wallarm Helm chart¶

 values.yamlfile with the Wallarm Sidecar configuration.
 Example of the file with the minimum configuration is below.

 When using an API token, specify a node group name in the

 nodeGroupparameter.
 Your nodes created for the sidecar pods will be assigned to this group, shown in the Wallarm Console's Nodes section.
 The default group name is

 defaultSidecarGroup.
 If required, you can later set filtering node group names individually for the pods of the applications they protect, using the